 directed by Julia Smith

-It's the Second Doctor team trying to replicate a First Doctor story -- and getting everything wrong.
-It's like a bad "Web Planet" with people, where everything exotic becomes garish instead.
-Orme was nearly four decades into his career; by this point, he'd apparently forgotten how people speak.
-Straightforward lines are awkwardly inverted, as if they'd been translated from a lost language, and Smith can't seem to impose any consistency of style in the playing.
-Redemptive readings suggest that Joseph Furst's mad scientist is a deliberate (and somehow delicious) piece of camp; it's a piece of something, that's for sure.
-(It's the kind of criminal over-playing that would briefly dominate the series in Season 17.)
-Only one member of the guest cast does anything resembling credible acting: Tom Watson as Andon, the Chief Priest.
+It's the Second Doctor team trying to replicate a First Doctor story — and getting everything wrong.
+It's like a bad "Web Planet" with fish people, where everything exotic becomes garish or static instead.
+Orme was nearly four decades into his career; by this point, he'd apparently forgotten how to develop a character or structure a plot, as motivations are sketchy at best, big reveals come episodes before they’d be most useful — and the Doctor is at his most cavalier whenever he needs to be at his most authoritative.
+And whereas Julia Smith’s last serial (“The Smugglers”) had been a masterclass in well-crafted scene work, the dialogue in “Underwater Menace” — much of it so stilted it seems translated from a lost language — apparently defeated her.
+The exchanges seem unshaped and under-rehearsed, as if the actors were seeing their lines for the first time as the cameras rolled.
+(In “Underwater Menace,” it’s not just Atlantis that’s at sea.)
+Redemptive readings suggest that Joseph Furst's mad scientist is a deliberate, delicious piece of camp; it's a piece of something, that's for sure.
+(It's the kind of criminal over-playing that would dominate the series in Season 17.)
+Only one member of the guest cast does anything credible: Tom Watson as Andon, the Chief Priest.
 A decade into an extraordinary career that would ultimately span nearly half a century, he manages to be quiet and affecting in a serial that's anything but.
-Three serials in, Troughton is still polishing his character, but he's two steps ahead of the writer and script editor, while Michael Craze and Frazer Hines actually have fairly good outings.
-Hines's comes at the expense of Anneke Wills, reduced here to damsel in distress; the diminishment of Polly allows Hines to show the dashing assertiveness that would distinguish his later work -- and a couple of his line-readings near the end, when he and Polly fear their companions may have perished, inject a wistfulness into the proceedings that's unexpected.
-Hines's line readings alone might inspire a redemptive reading of "Underwater Menace," if they weren't immediately followed by the Atlantean chief surgeon, in what's intended as a stirring speech, vowing to move on, "to build a new Atlantis, without gods and without fish people" -- and at that point, you're forgiven for thinking that the fabled city of Atlantis was submerged simply because it was too appalling to leave where anyone could see it.
+Three serials in, Troughton is still finding his character (he’s a bit too much of a good-natured nebbish to be entirely useful to the plot, and he occasionally goes dead between lines) while poor Anneke Wills is reduced here to a damsel in distress, forever shrieking and whining.
+The diminishment of Polly allows Frazer Hines to show the dashing assertiveness that would distinguish his later work -- and a couple of his line-readings near the end, when he and Polly fear their companions may have perished, inject a wistfulness into the proceedings that's unexpectedly sweet.
+Hines's line readings alone might inspire a redemptive reading of "Underwater Menace," if they weren't immediately followed by the Atlantean chief surgeon, in what's intended as a stirring speech, vowing to move on, "to build a new Atlantis, without gods and without fish people" — and at that point, you're forgiven for thinking that the fabled city of Atlantis was submerged simply because it was too appalling to leave where anyone could see it.

 146. Arc of Infinity (Fifth Doctor, 1983)